gvwilson/sensibleadventures/litany.md

 those re-made and those come from afar, faces of the Yith and others alike,"
 Affie recited fervently.
-"The work of that aeon will be to make stories of great heroes and foul deeds worthy of the archives."
+"The work of that aeon will be to make tales worthy of the archives."

 Robbie nodded solemnly.
-"By the time the people of the water wake from their long frozen sleep, the machines have returned to the depths of space.
+"By the time the people of the water wake from their long frozen sleep, the machines will have returned to the depths of space.
-We have asked the Mi-go to speak with them, but they are…unwilling."
+We will ask the Mi-go to speak with them, but they will be…unwilling."

 "What's that got to do with Robbie?"
 George asked helplessly.